spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm.md

 # Overview

-Palette Virtual Machine Orchestrator (VMO) allows you to deploy and manage Virtual Machines alongside containerized applications.
+Palette Virtual Machine Orchestrator (VMO) allows you to deploy and manage Virtual Machines (VMs) alongside containerized applications.

-There are three ways you can create a new VM:
+You can create a VM three ways:

 <br />